 You can also reduce plastic waste by efficient sealing.
 With a lot of edge sealers, you have to insert 25% or more of the bag in order for the sealer to work properly.
 If you want to use the vacuum bag more efficiently, buy a sealer such as the FoodSaver FM2000, which uses less bag for the seal.
 (It's also under $100!)

-Alternatively, chamber vacuum sealers (like this one) are a great option because you can put the seal pretty much where you want it.
+Alternatively, chamber vacuum sealers (like this one) are a great option because you can put the seal pretty much wherever you want it.
 The bags are also thinner--less plastic--and cheaper.
 So while a chamber vac is more money up front, you'll save both money and plastic with it long term.
-(If you want more info, check out this review of commercial-grade vacuum sealers.)

 Plastics Leaching Chemicals